-Our seminars and workshops are designed to help organizations build stronger businesses by improving project performance.
-First, we help you understand how project management connects to organization performance and mission.
+Our project management seminars and workshops are designed to help organizations build stronger businesses by improving project performance.
+For example, first, we help you understand how project management connects to organization performance and mission.
 Then, we turn our attention to improving the knowledge and skills of individual project managers.

 If you want to see better performance of your projects and help your teams work better together, there are a variety of ways we can help.